piyushbjadhav/newsroom/README.md

 # newsroom
 ### About
-Newsroom is a news aggreagator that aggregates news from different Sources.
+Newsroom is a news aggreagator that aggregates news from different Sources.us